TL;DR — Custom IoT Product Development at a Glance

 - Embedded human-machine interfaces (HMIs) that allow users to operate devices without a mobile or web app

-- Web-based or desktop applications that mirror the functionality of their mobile counterparts and allow IoT product admins to manage user accounts
+- Desktop or web applications that mirror the functionality of their mobile counterparts and allow IoT product admins to manage user accounts

 Speaking of MVP development for IoT, it normally takes three to six months to create a complete software ecosystem for an IoT device.